-Credits from other institutions can be used to substitute a specific McMaster University course requirement; however, the student may be required to take alternate additional courses.
-Students wishing to apply for advance credit or course requirement equivalency should normally inquire when they apply or accept and offer of admission.
-Requests should be submitted fill out the Petition for Special Consideration form and submit it to their program office for consideration.
+Credits from other institutions can be used to substitute a specific McMaster University course requirement; however, the student may be required to take additional courses.
+Students wishing to apply for advance credit or course requirement equivalency should normally inquire when they apply or accept an offer of admission.
+Requests should be submitted to the program office for consideration using a petition for special consideration.